“Unity is strength ... when there is teamwork and collaboration, wonderful things can be achieved.”

 Elektro Gorenjska d.d. is a Slovene power distribution company (DSO) providing core services to approximately 10% of Slovenian territory in the North-Western part of Slovenia.
 The distribution network entails 15 110/20 kV transformer stations, nearly 1400 MV/LV transformer stations and total of 5300 km of 0.4 kV to 110 kV networks.
 It provides supply to approximately 88000 customers, more than 18% of the transported energy is produced in small distributed renewable resources connected to the distribution network.

-Elektro Gorenjska Group consists of the controlling company Elektro Gorenjska d.d., and two of its controlled companies Gorenjske elektrarne d.o.o. and Elektro Gorenjska Prodaja d.o.o., which are in 100 % ownership of the controlling company, and associated company Soenergetika, where Gorenjske elektrarne has 25 percent share.
+Elektro Gorenjska Group consists of the controlling company Elektro Gorenjska d.d., and Gorenjske elektrarne d.o.o. as controlled company, which is in 100 % ownership of the controlling company, and associated company Soenergetika, where Gorenjske elektrarne has 25 percent share.
 None of the companies in the group has any subsidiaries.

-Management of the controlled companies is implemented directly on the basis of the founder’s decision, as none of the controlled companies has a supervisory board.
+Management of the controlled companies is implemented directly on the basis of the founder’s decision, and controlled companie has not got a supervisory board.

 Elektro Gorenjska group is constantly striving for development, innovation and environmental efficiency and friendliness.
-Group is a holder of three quality standards ISO 9001, ISO14001 and BS OHSAS 18001, which are recertified every year.
+Group is a holder of four quality standards ISO 9001, ISO14001, BS OHSAS 18001 and ISO 27000, which are recertified every year.
 Since 2011 Elektro Gorenjska Company has been a holder of the Family-friendly company certificate.
 It participates in processes of business excellence (PRSPO) and is the only distribution company that received the highest national award for business excellence in Slovenia for year 2012.
-Quality services and activities we have been implementing for 50 years now became even more obvious with arrival of competition.
+Quality services and activities, we have been implementing for 50 years, now became even more obvious with arrival of competition.
 Undisturbed, reliable and quality supply of electricity is in the first place.

 Elektro Gorenjska Company follows and actively participates in development projects, which represent the driver of the future, definitely including development of SMART GRIDS and other support activities.
-In year 2013 Elektro Gorenjska successfully completed its three-year international project HiperDNO and joined the two international research projects INCREASE (Increasing the penetration of renewable energy sources in the distribution grid by developing control strategies and using ancillary services) and DERri (Deregulated Energy Resources Research Infrastructure).
-Objective of the INCREASE project is to supplement the existing control systems and expand the range of system solutions aimed at more efficient electricity supply quality at increasing number of dispersed sources in the network.
-Objective of the company in DERri project is to create generic strategy of integration of technical and information systems for European electricity distribution companies.
+In year 2013 Elektro Gorenjska successfully completed its three-year international project HiperDNO and in 2016 another international research project called INCREASE (Increasing the penetration of renewable energy sources in the distribution grid by developing control strategies and using ancillary services).

 Among multiple STORY demonstrations, EG will provide two demo sites.
 Demonstration of flexible and robust use of medium scale storage unit connected to low voltage residential grid and industrial grid is the main purpose of EG project activities.
 A variety of project goals will be tested as follows: